-We don't pay much attention to the actual content of these phrases, but with further examination, we can appreciate that there is connection between feelings, and the anatomical location of the stomach.
+We don’t pay much attention to the actual content of these phrases, but with further examination, we can appreciate that there is a connection between feelings and the anatomical location of the stomach.

-What's interesting is that there are more nerve endings in the gut than the whole spine.
+What’s interesting is that there are more nerve endings in the gut than the whole spine.
 Also, ninety percent of all serotonin is made in the gut.
-Serotonin is a neurotransmitter we normally associated with the brain.
-In fact, one of the top selling class of drugs, antidepressant SSRIs, are based on the neurotransmitter.
+Serotonin is a neurotransmitter we normally associate with the brain.
+In fact, one of the top selling classes of drugs is the antidepressant SSRIs which are based on the neurotransmitter.

 What does the research show?